Skip to main content

 ‘Causeway’ review: Jennifer Lawrence and Brian Tyree Henry are phenomenal in understated drama

 Anchored by two beautifully layered performances from Jennifer Lawrence and Brian Tyree Henry, Causeway, the debut feature from Lila Neugebauer, is a delicate showcase of grace for two lonely souls, seeking comfort in a stranger’s call.
-The script is, often, too patient with its pacing and lands on a note that, if not hackneyed, is a touch too cleanly wrapped up, but still there’s immense promise in Neugebauer’s direction.
-That said, this is Lawrence and, especially, Henry’s show, as the latter in particular demonstrates his considerable star prowess and unwavering magnetism.
+The script is, often, too patient with its pacing and lands on a note that, if not hackneyed, is a touch too cleanly wrapped up.
+Still there’s immense promise in Neugebauer’s direction.
+That said, this is Lawrence and, especially, Henry’s show.
+The latter in particular demonstrates his considerable star prowess and unwavering magnetism

-The film and its stakes are addressed immediately, first encountering Lawrence’s Lynsey following her discharge after she experiences a traumatic brain injury during her tour in Afghanistan, forcing her to return home.
-In the opening scenes, we watch as she receives home care, rebuilding her ability to adjust to her daily life as she struggles with motor abilities and PTSD.
-Her want for redeployment is put into stark contrast with how we watch her battle internal injury in the opening moments, giving us the knowledge that she’d be putting herself and others and grave risk were she to return too soon.
+The film and its stakes are addressed immediately.
+We first encounter Lynsey following her discharge.
+She’s experienced a traumatic brain injury during her tour in Afghanistan, forcing her to return home.
+We watch as she receives home care.
+She’s rebuilding her ability to adjust to her daily life, struggling with motor abilities and PTSD.
+Her want for redeployment is put into stark contrast with how she battles internal injury in the opening moments.
+We see that she’d be putting herself and others and grave risk were she to return too soon.

-That said, the bulk of the film takes place as she navigates being back at her childhood home, a tense relationship with her mother, and a shared history of her brother’s addictions tainting their memories.
+The bulk of the film takes place as she navigates being back at her childhood home, a tense relationship with her mother, and a shared history of her brother’s addictions tainting their memories.
 Her reprieve comes in the form of Tyree’s James, a mechanic who too has been living with immense, unspoken, trauma.
-Their relationship, their deep, instant connection, and their friendship breathe fresh life into a film whose opening scenes were swathed in gray.
-Her childhood home may be a place of unresolved hurt but her scenes with James come alive with color and potential for new life.
+Their relationship, their deep, instant connection, breathe fresh life into a film whose opening scenes were swathed in gray.
+Her childhood home is a place of unresolved hurt.
+But her scenes with James come alive with color and potential for new life.

 Written by Ottessa Moshfegh, Luke Goebel, and Elizabeth Sanders, the involvement of three different writers is apparent.
 While Causeway is relatively stark in terms of story – there are really only three characters – there are threads that are continually pulled on that suggest diverging interests in what story is being told.
 The ending is given a well-tied bow but some plots are underdeveloped, pockets of information that are given and unresolved for the sake of achieving a neat conclusion.
 Henry delivers an impactful, devastating speech about the want for companionship through the mundanities of life – having coffee together in the morning – and its effect is slightly diminished by the script’s need to reuse it for the sake of forced, roundabout closure.